dequelabs/axe-core-gems/CONTRIBUTING.md

 4. Run `rake build` to generate all gems.
 5. To manually release to rubygems: `rake release`.

-> Note: Releases are managed by the continuous integration run via Circle CI.
-See [configuration](./.circleci/config.yml)
+> Note: Releases are managed by the continuous integration run via GitHub Actions.
+See [configuration](./.github/workflows/deploy.yml)

+### Publishing credentials

+Gems are pushed using [RubyGems trusted publishing](https://guides.rubygems.org/trusted-publishing/): CI exchanges a GitHub OIDC token for short-lived RubyGems.org credentials, so there is no API key stored anywhere.
+Each gem's trusted publisher on RubyGems.org is bound to the workflow filename `deploy.yml` and the `release` environment.
+Renaming either one stops all publishing until the six gems' publisher entries are updated to match.